Finnish Hound

 Unique facts and fascinating details

-• The Finnish Hound is one of the most popular dog breeds in Finland, consistently ranking in the top ten.
+- The Finnish Hound is one of the most popular dog breeds in Finland, consistently ranking high in registration numbers.

-• The breed is remarkably hardy and can thrive in temperatures well below freezing.
+- The breed is exceptionally hardy and can withstand temperatures well below freezing.

 Frequently Asked Questions